Rudolph the Red-Nosed Reindeer (1948 film): Production

 This 8-minute animated interpretation of the Christmas poem preceded Gene Autry's 1949 song "Rudolph, the Red-Nosed Reindeer" and the later more famous animated 1964 version by Rankin/Bass.
 It was based on Robert L. May's 1939 story, rather than the song.
 The 1964 special more closely resembles the song rather than the original story.

-The short was created to advertise Montgomery Ward department stores, publisher of the original story.
+The short was created to appease children waiting in line to see the store Santa Claus.
+It was also run in theaters to advertise Montgomery Ward department stores, publisher of the original story.
 The original release included a credit for the company, and lacked the famous song, with the opening credits instead playing over an instrumental version of "Silent Night, Holy Night".
 A 1951 re-release added a choral version of the song to the credits and removed the Montgomery Ward name.

 Distribution

 The reissue is widely available on public domain videotapes and DVDs, as well as online.
 The original version is stored at the Library of Congress; there, it was posted online in 2014.